 What do to in Amsterdam Noord?
-The North of Amsterdam has it all: space, nature, history, great old and new architecture, beautiful and ugly industrial areas and many great bars, restaurants and hangouts.
-Take the free ferry across the IJ waters behind Central Station or take the new metro and you arrive in Amsterdam Noord.
-It is a large, old neighbourhood that has become extremely popular to live and visit.
+The North of Amsterdam has it all: space, nature, history, great old and new architecture, beautiful and ugly industrial areas and many great bars, restaurants, and cool hangouts.
+It is a large, old neighborhood that has become extremely popular to live and visit.
 If you want to go where the locals go, go to Amsterdam Noord.
+The best things to do in Amsterdam Noord?
+Here’s a list of top 10 things to do.

 2. Enjoy the view on the A’DAM Tower